 top of page

-We are delighted to welcome Myles from Dublin again in concert at the Musk Ox Farm!
-The upstairs loft is the perfect place for enjoying an evening of acoustic traditional Irish music.
+We are thrilled to welcome Myles from Dublin back to the Musk Ox Farm for another fantastic concert!
+The beautifully renovated 1930s hayloft serves as the ideal setting for an evening filled with traditional Irish music.

-John Walsh, banjo & vocals, is an accomplished musician and astute historian of his craft and an expert in traditional Irish music and culture.
-John will be joined by the very talented Pat Broaders on bouzouki and vocals, and joining them this year is Andrew O'Brien on fiddle.
+John Walsh, an accomplished musician and knowledgeable historian of his craft, will share his expertise in traditional Irish music and culture.
+He will be accompanied by the ever talented Pat Broaders on bouzouki and vocals, as well as the lovely Jannell Canerday on fiddle, who joins them this year.

 1 copy.png